 But it that true?

-There has been considerable criticism to the “resource curse” theory, and I am personally not too convinced by it.
+There has been considerable criticism of the “resource curse” theory, and I am personally not too convinced of how real that curse is.

 I think it might be true with dictators, but it’s not necessarily true with democracies.

-The authors should have pointed that out a bit more clearly, because I don’t remember hearing it.
+The authors should have pointed that out a bit more clearly maybe.

 - Do democracies really tax less?